Bindeshwarsah/life-skills-track/life-skills-Track.md

 - Regularly review and optimize firewall rules.
 - Analyze firewall logs and promptly respond to incidents.
 - Perform patch management and firmware updates to address vulnerabilities.
-- Leverage threat intelligence and engage in threat hunting activities.
+- Leverage threat intelligence and engage in threat-hunting activities.
 - Conduct employee education and awareness programs to foster a security-conscious culture.

 ## Conclusion